UMDLARS/dtanm/DESIGN.md

     - We could have a test suite that must pass in order to "qualify" for scoring.
     - We could reimplement the 50/50 good tests to attacks method.

-## Main server
-Checkout the readme in the server directory for details on the main server.

-## Scoring Server
-Checkout the readme in the scorer_server directory for details on the scoring server.

 ## Attack
 An attack is a set of input to be used to run a program.
 An attack can be in two different forms in this framework but both follow the same format.
 The first is a directory containing files describing the input for the program.
 The other is a tarball containing the aforementioned directory.